Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Conclusions

-In this paper, we have explored some of the implications of this inescapable connection for nuclear structure as directly derivable from Standard Model, especially from the global symmetries of QCD.
+In this paper, we have explored heavy symmetric nuclei in a semi-classical approach starting with Chiral EFT that respects the global symmetries of QCD.
 In this, we have been guided by two key observations: that nuclei are made of protons and neutrons, not quarks; and that the up and down quarks, which are the fermionic constituents of the protons and neutrons, are much lighter than the principal mass scales of QCD, such as the proton and neutron masses.
-Taken together, these strongly suggest that the full complexity of the Standard Model can largely be captured, for the purposes of nuclear physics, by an effective field theory (EFT) -- $SU(2)_L \times SU(2)_R$ chiral perturbation theory (\chiPTtw) of protons and neutrons.
+Taken together, these strongly suggest that the full complexity of the Standard Model can largely be captured, for the purposes of nuclear physics, by an effective field theory (EFT) -- \SUtwLR chiral perturbation theory (\chiPTtw) of protons and neutrons.

-In writing down an EFT Lagrangian, one incorporates all analytic higher-order quantum-loop corrections into tree-level amplitudes. \chiPTtw~ enables the operators of that EFT Lagrangian (and the states) to be expressed as a perturbation expansion, for naive power counting, in inverse powers of the chiral-symmetry-breaking scale $\Lambda_{\chi SB} \sim 1\GeV$.

-Building on this longstanding insight, we have studied the chiral limit of spontaneously broken $SU(2)_L\times SU(2)_R$ (i.e. \chiPTtw ), including only operators of order $\Lambda_{\chi SB}$ and $\Lambda_{\chi SB}^{0}$.
-We find that \chiPTtw~ of protons,\footnote{ Note that in the chiral limit, electromagnetic interactions are ignored. } neutrons and 3 pNGB pions - admits a semi-classical liquid phase, a Static Chiral Nucleon Liquid (\SchiNL).

-\SchiNL s are made entirely of nucleons, with approximately zero anti-proton and anti-neutron content.
+Building on this longstanding insight, we have studied the chiral limit of spontaneously broken SU$(2)_L\times$SU$(2)_R$ (i.e., \chiPTtw), including only operators of order $\Lambda_{\chi SB}$ and $\Lambda_{\chi SB}^{0}$.
+We find that \chiPTtwb of protons, neutrons and three pseudo Nambu-Goldstone Bosons pions - admits a semi-classical liquid phase, a Static Chiral Nucleon Liquid (\SchiNL). \SchiNL s are made entirely of nucleons, with approximately zero anti-proton and anti-neutron content.
 They are parity even and time-independent.
 As we have studied them so far, not just the total nuclear spin ${\vec S}= 0$, but also the local expectation value for spin $< {\vec s}> \simeq 0$.
 Similarly, the nucleon momenta vanish locally in the spherically symmetric \SchiNLb rest frame.
-For these reasons, our study of \SchiNLb is applicable to bulk ground-state spin-zero nuclear matter, and to the ground state of appropriate spin-zero parity-even nuclei with an even number $Z$ of protons and an even number $N$ of neutrons.
+For these reasons, our study of \SchiNLb is applicable to bulk ground state spin-zero nuclear matter, and to the ground state of appropriate spin-zero parity-even nuclei with an even number $Z$ of protons and an even number $N$ of neutrons.